Chair of Psychiatry | Adult Psychiatry

 Dr. Kakoullis is a clinical psychologist in the Military Family Center and clinical assistant professor in the Department of Psychiatry.
 She has worked with veterans and active duty military personnel in multiple inpatient and outpatient settings.
 She specializes in providing integrative, individually tailored, evidence-based treatment to adults affected by traumatic stress, anxiety, depression, difficult life transitions, relationship problems, and other mental health issues.

 Dr. Mbabazi is a clinical psychologist treating children, adolescents, and adults at the Military Family Center.
 She uses an integrative orientation, primarily attachment based, utilizing psychodynamic psychotherapy, and CBT.
 Dr. Mbabazi specializes in providing psychotherapy to individuals, couples, and families who experience depression, anxiety, complex trauma, racial trauma, parent–child attachment concerns, challenging life transitions, and interpersonal difficulties, as well as parenting and co-parenting challenges.

-Dr. Nayak has worked in various settings, including inpatient and outpatient settings and the psychiatric emergency room.
+Dr. Nayak-Giovinazzo is a child psychiatrist who has worked in various settings, including inpatient and outpatient settings and the psychiatric emergency room.
 She specializes in treating children, adolescents, and adults who have mood disorders, trauma, difficult life adjustments, and relationship challenges.
 She provides psychotherapy and pharmacological treatment.